sbmshukla/NLP-Lab/README.md

 - Models are pulled from **S3** only when needed
 - Local cache limited to **2 models** (oldest auto-deleted)
 - In deployment mode, models are loaded directly into **memory**
+- If you are in local development, models are downloaded once and saved in the models folder

 ---